colbybanbury/EstuaryGame/Banbury_Clark_Irons_Lab9/lab9_activity.md

 1. What does `git reset --hard ``"HEAD^"`` `do?

     ```
+    it resets the local repository and restores the files in the workspace to the previous HEAD
     ```

 2. What is the difference between `--hard` and `--soft`?

     ```
+    both reset the local repository but only hard resets the files in the workspace
     ```

 3. What do you think `HEAD` means?

     ```
+    HEAD is the current commit
     ```

 4. What do you think `HEAD^` means?

     ```
+    it refers to the previous commit
     ```

 J. Helpful resources